 - Don’t forget your water heater maintenance

-If a stench seems to be drifting up through any of the drains in your home, it be an indication that plumbing maintenance is necessary.
+If a stench seems to be drifting up through any of the drains in your home, it might be an indication that plumbing maintenance is necessary.
 A properly working drain shouldn’t release odors into the air.
 Verify there are strains inserted in all your drains to avoid hair and other debris from spoiling in the pipes and resulting in a clog.
-Once you’ve treated them with a common drain cleaner, pour eight pints of water down drains that are not used often.
-This will fill the trap and help to prevent odors from getting in and filling up your home.
+Once you’ve treated them with a common drain cleaner, pour eight pints of water down drains that are not used regularly.
+This will fill the trap and help to avoid odors from getting in and filling up your home.